JohnCoates/Aerial/Documentation/Installation.md

 Please note that if you prefer using homebrew to update Aerial, we recommend you disable Sparkle auto updates in the `Updates`tab.

+**Warning** If you see that your settings aren't saved in Catalina, please check if this folder exists : You may need to create this folder manually : `~/Library/Containers/com.apple.ScreenSaver.Engine.legacyScreenSaver/Data/Library/Preferences/ByHost/`

+You may need to manually create the ByHost folder manually as Catalina may not do so for you.

 ## Setting Aerial as Your Screen Saver

 1. Open `System Preferences` -> `Desktop & Screen Saver` -> `Screen Saver`